sarthakgunjal04/krushiRakshak/docs/Agrisense_Documentation.md

 ## Proposed Solution

-AgriSense solves these problems by building one app that brings together different technologies and data sources.
+KrushiRakshak solves these problems by building one app that brings together different technologies and data sources.
 Here's how we built it:

 ### **System Overview**

-AgriSense is a web app with two main parts: a frontend built with React that users see and interact with, and a backend built with FastAPI (Python) that does the heavy work.
+KrushiRakshak is a web app with two main parts: a frontend built with React that users see and interact with, and a backend built with FastAPI (Python) that does the heavy work.
 The app connects to external sources like IMD for weather, Agmarknet for market prices, and Bhuvan for satellite images.
 We built a smart system called the Fusion Engine that uses rules to create helpful advice for farmers.

 ### **Core Components**

 #### 1. **Fusion Engine (The Brain of Our System)**
-The Fusion Engine is what makes AgriSense smart.
+The Fusion Engine is what makes KrushiRakshak smart.
 It does these things:
 - Takes data from weather, market, satellite, and crop information and puts it together
 - Uses simple rules to find problems and opportunities
 - Creates specific advice for each crop type with recommendations sorted by importance